boostedtechnology/livecoding-go/README.md

 **Context**

-A transaction in double entry account is a record of a financial transaction that affects at least two accounts.
+A transaction in double-entry accounting is a record of a financial transaction.
 Each transaction has a description and a list of entries.
 Each entry has an account ID, a debit amount, and a credit amount.
-The sum of the debit amounts must equal the sum of the credit amounts.
+Within a transaction, the sum of the debit amounts must equal the sum of the credit amounts.
+There must be at least two entries in a transaction.

 **Task**